Cancer: How can physical activity help?

 Remember to start small.
 The biggest improvements come from making small changes that you can increase safely and incorporate into your daily routine.

 This could be taking the stairs rather than the lift, or parking at the back of the car park not by the door.
-If you want to take it a step further, try getting off the bus a stop early and walking short journeys.
+We’ve also incorporated some videos from Big C to get you started.
+You can find more of these here.

 When to avoid exercise